arnoldboy123/workforce-adnat-challenge/README.md

 ## Optional challenges implemented
 - Edit user details
 - Modify and delete shifts
+- Detect night shifts

-## Details
+## Specs
 #### Additional gems used
 - simple_form
 - devise
 #### Database
 - Sqlite3

-## Caveat
+## Decisions taken
+#### Database
-- organisation_id in the user table is not a database reference since it is a 0 or 1 to many relationship, using `t.references :organisation, foreign_key: true` will create problems where organisation id is mandatory
+- organisation_id in the user table is not a database reference since it is a 0 or 1 to many relationship, using `t.references :organisation, foreign_key: true` will create problems during user sign up.
-- There hasn't been any front-end styling due to the back-end focused nature of this challenge
+- Instead, organisation_id is currently of the integer datatype.
+In the organisations controller, some manual manipulation was done to link users to the correct organisation.